Employment Procedures and Guidelines

 - Running red lights or stop signs

 - More than one vehicle accident and two moving violations in the preceding 36 months

 If deemed relevant to the position, additional background checks may be conducted as needed.

 Using this information and other appropriate factors, Human Resources will determine the candidate’s future employment opportunities at the University.

-PLEASE NOTE: subject to the University’s Reporting of Post Employment Criminal Convictions Policy, all candidates who are offered and formally accept a contingent employment offer, but have not yet reported to work are obligated to report any criminal convictions or motor vehicle related violation (for positions that require travel in University and/or personal vehicles as an essential function) to the head of the Human Resources Department within three days of the conviction and/or violation.
+PLEASE NOTE: All candidates who are offered and formally accept a contingent employment offer, but have not yet reported to work are obligated to report any criminal convictions or motor vehicle related violation (for positions that require travel in University and/or personal vehicles as an essential function) to the head of the Human Resources Department within three days of the conviction and/or violation.